eloqdata/eloq-website/website/eloqkv/docker-deploy.md

 Using `docker run` is the easiest way to get started with EloqKV.

-If Docker isn't installed on your machine, you can install it [here](https://docs.docker.com/get-docker/) before proceeding.
+If Docker isn't installed on your machine, you can install it following this [instruction](https://docs.docker.com/get-docker/).

 ```shell
 # Create subnet for containers.